HealthThe Future of Healthcare: How Technology and Trends Are Transforming Care

 Less Pay for Providers

-As public and private insurance payers struggle managing runaway medical costs, provider reimbursement increasingly bears the brunt through compressed payment rates.
+As public and private insurance payers struggle to manage runaway medical costs, provider reimbursement increasingly bears the brunt through compressed payment rates.
 This financial vice threatens clinician income, practice viability, and patient access.

 The Declining Compensation Trend